 - "What almost stopped you from finishing?"

 Open-ended prompts give you richer language, more context, and a clearer path to prioritization.
-They are also a better fit for AI analysis later, especially if you want to detect urgency, frustration, or repeated themes.
+They're also a much better fit for AI-driven analysis, because they capture the verbatim words your users use, which is where urgency, frustration, and repeated themes actually live.

-The job of the first prompt is not to collect every field you might want someday.
-The job of the first prompt is to earn one honest answer.
+The first prompt isn't there to collect every field you might want someday.
+Its only job is to earn one honest answer.

 - one visible text box

-- optional follow-up only after the user engages
+- optional follow-up only if the user engages

-This is one reason conversational feedback tends to outperform rigid forms.
+This is why conversational feedback consistently outperforms rigid forms.
 It feels lighter.
-Users do not have to decode your taxonomy before they can explain their problem.
+The user doesn't have to decode your taxonomy before they can describe their problem.

-Audyr's conversational widget is built around this pattern: capture the first response quickly, then use AI to structure the mess afterward.
+Audyr's conversational widget is built around exactly this pattern: capture the first response fast, then use AI to structure the mess afterward.

 Route feedback into a system your team already trusts

-Collecting feedback is only half the problem.
-If responses land in a spreadsheet nobody opens, the user experience was wasted.
+Collection is only half the job.
+If responses land in a spreadsheet nobody opens, the user just wasted thirty seconds for nothing.

-Your in-app feedback loop should end in a place the team already uses:
+A working in-app feedback loop ends in a place your team already lives:

-If your team already works in tools like Linear, wire feedback there instead of creating another disconnected dashboard.
-Audyr's integrations are built to connect capture and prioritization back into the workflow your team already uses.
+If your team already runs in Linear, wire feedback into Linear.
+Don't add another disconnected dashboard.
+Audyr's integrations are built to connect collection back into the workflow you already trust.

 - "The setup flow is confusing"